 - Adult and Children: medically necessary treatment that prevents, diagnoses, or treats an injury, disease, or symptoms

-- Kids under age 18: handicapping malocclusion based on an 18-point system used to index the need for treatment
+- Kids under age 18: handicapping malocclusion based on a point system used to index the need for treatment

 Low-income families are the most likely group to qualify for the mostly free braces from Medicaid because the eligibility rules for inclusion in the program hinge on earnings relative to the federal poverty level.